 - Ink opacity is a key concern.
 Hybrid presses give you screen-print level opacity without investing in screen-printing dies.

 - Your product will be exposed to moisture or abrasion.
 Compared with pure digital presses, the UV-cured inks used in hybrid presses offer superior performance for products that will be stored in wet or abrasive environments.

 Hybrid printing isn’t a silver bullet.
 It’s another tool in the brand owner’s toolbox.

 There isn’t a simple conclusion to the “digital-vs-flexo-vs-hybrid” debate.
 And when you do see black-and-white statements — “Digital is the best option!
 Here’s why!” — it, unsurprisingly, usually comes from a label supplier that only has digital presses.

 Presses are simply tools.
 There’s a place for each of the three technologies we discussed — just as sometimes you need a wrench, and other times you need a saw.

 So what label technology is best for your brand?

 The one that saves your brand money while delivering on your packaging vision.

 With a large coast-to-coast footprint of digital, hybrid and flexo presses, we have the redundant capacity to produce your labels in the most cost-effective way for your product.
 And the experience of our press operators is what ensures we will deliver on your brand vision on every label — regardless of which technology you use.

-To see which press technologies will provide the best value for your product mix, let’s have a one-on-one conversation.
+See which press technologies will provide the best value for your product mix